 All employees are provided with one unpaid meal period of 60 minutes in length each workday.
-Elected Officials or Department Heads will schedule meal periods to accommodate operating requirements.
+Department Heads will schedule meal periods to accommodate operating requirements.
 Employees will be relieved of all active responsibilities and restrictions during meal periods and will not be compensated for that time.

-Elected Officials or Department Heads are encouraged to schedule meal periods in a manner, which will allow their particular office to remain open through out the meal period.
+Department Heads are encouraged to schedule meal periods in a manner, which will allow their particular office to remain open through out the meal period.